 Vinification: 50% Syrah, 40% Cabernet Franc and 10% Chardonnay from sandy, clay and alkaline soils.
 Grapes were hand-harvested and direct pressed into stainless steel.
 Bottled unfined with a touch of sulphur.

 Tasting: Dark, shimmering pink in the glass.
-Medium-bodied and heavily red-fruited, almost reminiscent of red jello.
-Delicate structure and a slight hint of peppery spice solidifies this wine's place in the "Autumn Rosé" category.
-Serve with a green salad or a heartier side dish like mac and cheese: she's versatile!
+Medium-bodied, with delicate structure and a slight hint of peppery spice, solidifying this wine's place in the "Autumn Rosé" category.